Diversity is a Fact, Inclusion is a Choice

 Diversity is a matter of makeup and composition.
 Inclusion is a matter of belief and behavior.
 Diversity benefits no one unless we can unleash its power; simply putting diverse people together doesn't tap their creative potential.
-Inclusion does that.
+Inclusion does that through psychological safety.
 Inclusion releases talent and activates a cooperative system to harvest that talent.
 Without inclusion, we stall, sputter, and break down.
 Yet many organizations declare victory after becoming more diverse.
 That's a premature and uncritical celebration.
 Becoming more diverse is just the first step in a two-step transformation.

 Diversity and Innovation

 Go back 25 years and ask a corporate executive if he or she believes that diversity is a source of competitive advantage.
 You would likely get a puzzled look.
 If leaders back then truly believed in the power of diversity, corporations would have scrambled to diversify their employee populations.
 We didn’t see that.
 Instead, we saw corporations clinging to the status quo, resisting efforts to disrupt the natural affinity that comes with highly homogenized groups.
 The long-established pattern, as historian Yuval Noah Harari has pointed out, is for leaders to “lock themselves inside an echo chamber of like-minded friends.”

 Since then the average span of competitive advantage has grown shorter, forcing us to reevaluate our assumptions about competitiveness and the nature of innovation.
 In an unforgiving, hyper-competitive world, innovation is everybody’s job.
 Even old school leaders who were socialized in a different time and place are constrained to acknowledge—sometimes resentfully—that diversity is crucial to innovation.
 In fact, the more competitive the arena, the more a lack of diversity can threaten the viability of an organization.
 In most quarters of corporate America, and in many other parts of the world, we can now answer that question through empirical research.